UniMath/agda-unimath/src/probability-theory/random-real-variables-finite-probability-spaces.lagda.md

 ## Idea

 A
-{{#concept "random real variable" Disambiguation="in a finite probability space" Agda=random-variable-Finite-Probability-Space}}
+{{#concept "random real variable" Disambiguation="in a finite probability space" Agda=random-real-variable-Finite-Probability-Space}}
 is a function from the underlying
 [finite type](univalent-combinatorics.finite-types.md) to
 [`ℝ`](real-numbers.dedekind-real-numbers.md).